List on Bids44 →

 Essential Checks

-- Check the manufacturing date.
-Look for a sticker inside the fridge or at the back.
-This date tells you the true age of the components, not just when the seller bought it.
+7. Verify Manufacturing Date: Locate the sticker (usually inside the fridge or at the back) and note the manufacturing date.
+This gives you the true age of the appliance, not just the purchase date.

-- Verify star rating.
-Confirm the BEE star rating on the sticker matches what the seller claims.
+8. Check Star Rating: Confirm the BEE star rating on the appliance matches any claims made by the seller.
 A higher rating means better energy efficiency.

 Insider Checks

-THE APPLIANCE MANUFACTURING DATE vs PURCHASE DATE.
-Always check the manufacturing date on the label/sticker (usually inside the fridge or at the back).
+THE MANUFACTURING DATE MYSTERY (₹N/A but critical) Always find the manufacturing date on the rating label (usually inside the fridge or on the back).
+Do NOT rely solely on the seller’s purchase date.
 Appliances can sit in warehouses for 1-2 years before being sold.
-A “2-year-old” fridge might actually be manufactured 4 years ago.
-The manufacturing date is what truly determines the age of its internal components.
-Ignoring this can mean buying a much older unit than you think, leading to earlier component failures.
+A “2-year-old” fridge might actually be manufactured 4 years ago, meaning its components have aged more than you think.

 Common Scams to Watch For (India 2026)